-- 5.10 Much of the recent development in the town has been focused around four key central areas: the Waterfront, Portman Quarter, town centre and Education Quarter. - 5.11 Ipswich Waterfront in the 19th Century was briefly the largest wet dock in England.
+- 5.10 Much of the recent development in the town has been focused around four key central areas: the Waterfront, less-superscript-style="list-style-type: square;">less-superscript-style-type: square; square; squa - 5.11 Ipswich Waterfront in the 19th Century was briefly the largest wet dock in England.
 Today it is the location for the largest single regeneration project in the East of England and the focus of huge commercial, cultural and institutional investment such as the regional home for Dance East and the University of Suffolk.
 New buildings benefit from being immediately south of the town centre and connected to it by attractive historic streets.
 This investment has assisted in the provision of jobs, new housing and educational opportunities. - 5.12 Progressive regeneration is creating space for a vibrant new cultural, residential, business and leisure area, complementing the existing marina facilities.
 Along the northern and eastern quays in particular former industrial uses and tall storage silos are being replaced with new architecture in a variety of styles and materials.
 Generally the new buildings reflect a similar scale and do not detract from those parts of the historic core that extend down to the Waterfront.
 These strikingly scaled new buildings have largely created their own special character. - 5.13 The large scale regeneration of Ipswich Waterfront has also encouraged new interest from businesses.

 On the western bank of the river, Felaw Maltings and the IP-City business centre are both now in demand for their top quality business space, providing facilities for over 800 workers.
-On the Waterfront itself, one of the town's largest legal practices has chosen to relocate its offices into one of the converted 19th Century industrial buildings adjacent to the historic Old Custom House. - 5.14 To the south-west of the central area, Portman Quarter offers a further choice of employment and residential sites.
-This is already the location of headquarters for Ipswich Borough Council and Suffolk County Council as well as Suffolk Life, Ipswich Crown Courts, Ipswich Town Football Club and AXA Insurance among others.
-This location is well placed for further commercial and institutional uses because of its close proximity to the town centre, the Waterfront and Ipswich railway station. - 5.15 In April 2007 a town centre Business Improvement District (BID) was established, called Ipswich Central.
+On the Waterfront itself, one of the town's largest legal practices has chosen to relocate its offices into one of the converted 19th Century industrial buildings adjacent to the historic Old Custom House.

+- 5.14 To the south-west of the central area, <a href="https://linear.com/linea - 5.15 In April 2007 a town centre Business Improvement District (BID) was established, called Ipswich Central.
 The company has been established to manage the town centre in a new way and bring investment into the retail heart of Ipswich to benefit businesses, residents and visitors.
+BID improvement projects are grouped under six themes: Safe and Secure, Clean and Bright, Out and About, Target and Tell, Look and Feel, and Aims and Ambitions.
 Ipswich Central has the twin aims of promoting and managing the town centre.
 Through the Ipswich Vision partnership project, it aims to work with stakeholders to create a successful county town centre. - 5.16 A particularly exciting development for Ipswich was the establishment in September 2007 of a new Education Quarter for the University Campus Suffolk, established on and closely related to the Waterfront.
-This area is the focus of more than £150m investment which brought a brand new campus to the centre of Ipswich in an innovative partnership between the University of Essex and University of East Anglia.
+This area is the focus of more than £150m investment which has brought a brand new campus to the centre of Ipswich in an innovative partnership between the University of Essex and University of East Anglia.
 Its landmark building on the Waterfront opened in 2008 followed by Athena Hall, a student accommodation block in 2010 and the James Hehir building in 2011.
 In August 2016 the University gained independence as the University of Suffolk. - 5.17 The development of this new higher education establishment has also enabled the complete rebuilding of Ipswich's further education facility Suffolk College.
 A £59m development of the Suffolk New College was completed in 2009.
 Both these new education facilities will improve and increase the opportunities and choices for Ipswich.
 It is anticipated that these will spark further commercial, cultural and academic developments.